25 Ways to Cope When Someone You Love Leaves You

 As devastated as you may feel when someone you love leaves you, you must find ways to deal with the situation and move on with your life with a positive outlook.
 There will be many more amazing experiences waiting for you on the other side.

-Here are a few things you can do when your lover leaves you.
+So, if you wish to know what to do when the love of your life leaves you, here are 25 things you can do when your lover leaves you.
 They’ll take the pain away and help you heal from that hurt.

 1. Take some time to grieve